 Subject Hours Scope Overview of the Department of Homeland Security and the Federal Protective Service (CHAPTER ONE, SGIM) 1 Instructor(s) will discuss the mission, role, and responsibilities of DHS and FPS as well as the role contract security guards play in facility security.
 Instructor will also discuss the five types of facilities and security levels.
 Customer Oriented Protection 1 Instructor(s) will discuss the concept of customer-oriented protection and the role security guards play in this approach to security.
-(Note: FPS will provide the instructor with information on this program to assist in training).
 Overview of the Roles & Responsibilities of a Security Guard (CHAPTER TWO, SGIM) 1 Instructor will discuss the typical duties of a Contract Security Guard and responsibilities associated with being a security guard at a Federal facility.
-Ethics and Professionalism Part I: Overview (CHAPTER TWO, SGIM) 0.5 Describe police professionalism today, including the expanding use of security guards and indicate by current trends, where it may be headed in the future.
-Provide
+Ethics and Professionalism Part I: Overview (CHAPTER 0.5 Describe police professionalism today, including the expanding use of security guards and indicate by current trends, where

-Subject Hours Scope instruction in police ethics, using practical examples, both desirable and undesirable.
+Subject Hours Scope TWO, SGIM) it may be headed in the future.
+Provide instruction in police ethics, using practical examples, both desirable and undesirable.
 Discuss ideas that will lead to improved cooperation between the local, state, and Federal law enforcement agents and the security guards.
 Ethics and Professionalism Part II: Interactive Training 1 Role playing or other interactive methods between instructor and students using scenarios of ethical and professional behavior by security guards based on the overview of this topic.
 Use of audio-visual materials, case studies, and other materials to facilitate training objectives will be acceptable.
 Principles of Communications Part I: Overview (CHAPTER TWO, SGIM) 1 Familiarize the security guards with the concept surrounding effective communications and development of communication skills.
 In meeting this objective, the security guard is presented with the theory of communications; various types of obstacles that can hinder the development and maintenance of effective communication; the senses and their role in the communication process and the main and essential skills that accompany the development of communication effectiveness.
 Principles of Communications Part II: Interactive Training 1 Conduct role-playing or other interactive methods between instructor and students using scenarios of communication methods based on the overview of this topic.
 Use of audio-visual materials, case studies, and other materials to facilitate training objectives will be acceptable.
-Professional Public Relations Part I: Overview (CHAPTER TWO, SGIM) 1 Instruction is to be provided to the security guards that will increase their effectiveness in the use of basic social skills, enhance their employer's reputation and contract performance as well as the positive image portrayed by the U.S. Government.
-Such instruction should include (but not be limited to) proper display of the uniform, shoeshine, haircuts, and other forms of personal grooming.
+Professional Public Relations Part I: Overview (CHAPTER TWO, SGIM) 1 Provide instruction to the security guards that will increase their effectiveness in the use of basic social skills, enhance their employer's reputation and contract performance as well as the positive image portrayed by the U.S. Government.
+Such instruction should include (but not be limited to) proper display of the uniform, shoeshine, haircuts, and other forms of personal